JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 ### 2.1 Initialization and assignment

-SSE and AVX data vectors can be initialized from different inputs : a single value for all elements, a value per element, or another data vector.
+SSE and AVX data vectors can be initialized from different inputs: a single value for all elements, a value per element, or another data vector.

 {% coderay lang:cpp simd_sse.hpp %}